-- 1. Faith Leadership - 1.1 Serve the Catholic mandate as per: the SCSBA Mission and Vision Statements and, the Role of the Trustee. - 1.2 Within constraints of provincial legislation, make decisions which reflect Catholic values and beliefs. - 1.3 Be visible and active within the Catholic faith community. - 1.4 Be involved in and supportive of varying Catholic parishes in our community. - 1.5 Recognize the pastor at St. Anthony's, the appointed representative of the Archbishop of the Archdiocese of Edmonton, as their spiritual leader and collaborative with him on matters and events of religious teaching. - 1.6 Be visible and active in promoting the faith within the Division. - 2.
-Accountability to Provincial Government - 2.1 Act in accordance with all statutory requirements to implement provincial educational standards and policies. - 2.2 Perform Board functions required by governing legislation and existing Board policy. - 2.3 Employ, where appropriate, provincial funding guidelines.
+- 1.1 Serve the Catholic mandate as per: the SCSBA Mission and Vision Statements and, the Role of the Trustee. - 1.2 Within constraints of provincial legislation, make decisions which reflect Catholic values and beliefs. - 1.3 Be visible and active within the Catholic faith community. - 1.4 Be involved in and supportive of varying Catholic parishes in our community. - 1.5 Recognize the pastor at St. Anthony's, the appointed representative of the Archbishop of the Archdiocese of Edmonton, as their spiritual leader and collaborative with him on matters and events of religious teaching. - 1.6 Be visible and active in promoting the faith within the Division.

+2. Accountability to Provincial Government

+- 2.1 Act in accordance with all statutory requirements to implement provincial educational standards and policies. - 2.2 Perform Board functions required by governing legislation and existing Board policy. - 2.3 Employ, where appropriate, provincial funding guidelines.

-- 2.4 Response to and or abide by Ministerial directives under The Education Act, 1995 and The Education Act Amendment, 2017. - 3.
-Accountability to Community - 3.1 Make evidence-based decisions which reflect the Gospel values, the Division Foundational Statements and represent the interests of the entire Division. - 3.2 Develop ongoing communication strategy to provide opportunities for input and reporting. - 3.3 Ensures the integrity of the Board's local and provincial reputation through active management of the School Division's identity. - 3.4 Communicate student learning results. - 3.5 Develop procedures for and hear appeals as required by statute and/or Board policy. - 3.6 Model a culture that reflects the Board's Code of Conduct and teachings of the Catholic Church. - 3.7 A liaison to report on School Community Councils. - 3.8 A liaison to support First Nations. - 4.
-Strategic Plan - 4.1 Identify and annually update the Board of Education Strategic Plan. - 4.2 Annually approve budget incorporating directions contained in the Board Strategic Plan. - 4.3 Annually approve the Board of Education Strategic Plan, and timelines. - 4.4 Provide overall direction for the Division by establishing foundational statements, strategic priorities and key results. - 4.5 Annually review progress toward the achievement of student outcomes and other desired results. - 4.6 Annually evaluate the effectiveness of the Division in achieving established goals and desired results. - 4.7 Approve Annual Report for distribution to the public. - 4.8 Develop and approve Board Annual Work Plan. - 5.
-Policy - 5.1 Determine the directions the Division wishes to pursue following the "Roles Clarification and Accountability" (RCA) governance model. - 5.2 Identify how the Board is to function. - 5.3 Review policy impact to determine if policy is producing the desired results. - 5.4 Delegate authority to the Director and define commensurate responsibilities.
+2.4 Response to and or abide by Ministerial directives under The Education Act, 1995 and The Education Act Amendment, 2017.

+3. Accountability to Community

+- 3.1 Make evidence-based decisions which reflect the Gospel values, the Division Foundational Statements and represent the interests of the entire Division. - 3.2 Develop ongoing communication strategy to provide opportunities for input and reporting. - 3.3 Ensures the integrity of the Board's local and provincial reputation through active management of the School Division's identity. - 3.4 Communicate student learning results. - 3.5 Develop procedures for and hear appeals as required by statute and/or Board policy. - 3.6 Model a culture that reflects the Board's Code of Conduct and teachings of the Catholic Church. - 3.7 A liaison to report on School Community Councils.

+4. Strategic Plan

+- 4.1 Identify and annually update the Board of Education Strategic Plan. - 4.2 Annually approve budget incorporating directions contained in the Board Strategic Plan. - 4.3 Annually approve the Board of Education Strategic Plan, and timelines. - 4.4 Provide overall direction for the Division by establishing foundational statements, strategic priorities and key results. - 4.5 Annually review progress toward the achievement of student outcomes and other desired results. - 4.6 Annually evaluate the effectiveness of the Division in achieving established goals and desired results. - 4.7 Approve Annual Report for distribution to the public. - 4.8 Develop and approve Board Annual Work Plan.